 Starting with the year the election becomes effective, a trader reports all gains and losses from securities held in connection with the trading business, including securities held at the end of the year, in Part II of Form 4797.
 If you previously made the election, see the Instructions for Form 4797.
-For details on making the mark-to-market election for 2005, see Pub.
+For details on making the mark-to-market election for 2007, see Pub.
 550 or Rev. Proc.
 99-17, 1999-1 C.B.
 503. You can find Rev. Proc.
 99-17 on page 52 of Internal Revenue Bulletin 1999-7 at www.irs.gov/pub/irs-irbs/irb99-07.pdf.

-If you hold securities for investment, they must be identified as such in your records on the day they are acquired (for example, by holding the securities in a separate brokerage account).
+If you hold securities for investment, you must identify them as such in your records on the day you acquired them (for example, by holding the securities in a separate brokerage account).
 Securities held for investment are not marked-to-market.